 The difference between Date&Time and Delay by IFTTT

 The Date and Time Trigger allows you to schedule your Applet to run on an hourly, daily, weekly, monthly or yearly basis using this service.
 It's automatically tailored to your time zone.
-The Delay feature allows you to set a predescribed set of time from 15 seconds to 3 hours and 55 minutes between the Trigger and the Action.
+The Delay feature allows you to set a prescribed set of time from 15 seconds to 3 hours between the Trigger and the Action.
 We also have easy filter code generators that allow you to set if you want an action to run on specific days of the week or skip specific days.
 Learn more here.

 How long can I delay an action?